amerdidit/imperative-programming/README.md

 * Provide basic conceptual knowledge needed for various specializations.
 * Provide some basic hands-on experience with coding.
 * Use PASCAL to do the above.
 * Preach quality coding:
 	* Good programming style
 	* Testing
-	* analytical quality assurance.
+	* Analytical quality assurance.